jon-ruckwood/hal-feed-server/README.md

         },
         "published": "17/05/2013 16:05:07",
         "customerId": "B18273645",
-        "customerName": "Mr D Bob"
+        "customerName": "Mr C Bob"
     }

 # TODOs

-* Currently the feed is stored in memory (just a quick solution, implementation is inefficient).
+* Currently the feed is persisted in memory (just a quick solution, implementation is inefficient).
   NoSql solution would be ideal, maybe Amazon SimpleDB in combination with Amazon S3.

 * Support for PUT, DELETE.